Rosemary's Baby currently beats A Nightmare on Elm Street 57–43

 The Verdict Decade Duel

-Rosemary eating the raw meat.
-Rosemary noticing her husband's sudden success.
-Rosemary saying "this is really happening" in the final scene — Polanski builds his horror from details so small you almost miss them, and by the time you've assembled the picture, it's too late.
-Craven's Elm Street gives you the picture immediately: there's a man with knives for fingers and he lives in your dreams.
+Polanski builds his horror from details so small you almost miss them — a strange taste, a husband’s sudden deference, neighbours who are too attentive.
+By the time you’ve assembled the picture, it’s too late.
+The accumulation is what’s unbearable, and Polanski refuses to release the pressure even when a lesser film would offer catharsis.
+Craven’s Elm Street gives you the picture immediately: there’s a man with knives for fingers and he lives in your dreams.
 That directness is effective but finite.
 At 57 to 43, voters choose the horror that accumulates over the horror that announces itself.
-Rosemary's Baby is still frightening because you're never sure exactly when it became a horror film.
+Rosemary’s Baby is still frightening because you’re never sure exactly when it became a horror film.
 Elm Street always knew what it was.

 The Numbers